dillonoc98/GuitarStoreAPP/README.md

 4. From the home mage there will be a 'View all guitats' tab and a 'Create Guitar' tab.

 * Create guitar lets you add a guitar object.
-Brand, Type, Poster and Price must be entered into the form. (note that the poster must be an image URL).
+Brand, Type, Poster and Price should be entered into the form before clicking submit button. (note that the poster should be an image URL).

 * View guitars lets you see all the guitars that are stored on the MongoDB.